oikoweather/oiko-docs/docs/references.md

 ## /archivedforecast

-Up to 4 years of HRRR model runs and 2 years of GFS runs (00z and 12z) are archived.
+Up to 3 years of model runs for GFS and HRRR (00z and 12z) are archived.

 | Parameter | Description                       | Notes |
 |----------|-----------------------------------| ------------- |